HOW TO DO A LENORMAND ASTROCLOCK READING

-There are as many ways to make the most out of an Astroclock as there are Lenormand Readers, so don’t hesitate to use your imagination.
+There are as many ways to make the most out of an Astroclock or any Lenormand layout for that matter as there are Lenormand Readers, so don’t hesitate to use your imagination.

-Make sure you capture for which months you’re doing the clock and when you did the reading.
-Also, take note of any questions you had in mind about the year ahead, or if there were some issues that you wanted to see come up in the reading.
+Make sure you capture which months and years your Astroclock is covering, and take note of any specific questions you had in mind for the 12 months ahead, or if there were some issues that you wanted to see come up in the reading.

 Another tip to get good insights from your Astroclock is to look for which months carry which themes.